I can’t wait to start planning events again — but what do events look like after lockdown?

 1. Contract clauses

 A manager once told me if I ever signed an event contract as is, with no edits, I wasn’t doing my job.
 That advice has stuck with me through my years planning corporate events, and while I always try to redline venue clauses for my own clauses, there are times where a venue has said no to my changes.
-In the past, I’d say I was willing to be lenient and move forward, but post-coronavirus, I suspect we’ll be pushing a little bit harder for venues to be flexible with contract deposits, cancellation schedules, and, if necessary, changes to the force majeure, and even indemnity and hold harmless language.
+In the past, I’d say I was willing to be lenient and move forward, but post-lockdown, I suspect we’ll be pushing a little bit harder for venues to be flexible with contract deposits, cancellation schedules, and, if necessary, changes to the force majeure, and even indemnity and hold harmless language.
 I think a lot more corporate planners will be playing it safe with respect to which contracts they sign for events in the upcoming months.

 2. Capacity restrictions

 One of my goals while planning events is to make sure the space looks filled with attendees.
 I always like the illusion of a crowded event.
 Unfortunately, that is now the opposite of what we will want.
 The new goal will be to provide an event environment where people feel safe and comfortable, and this will mean more space.
-We can expect that the first meetings after the coronavirus will require a lot of additional thought and considerations around the number of people attending and gathering in small spaces.
+We can expect that the first meetings after reopening restrictions will require a lot of additional thought and considerations around the number of people attending and gathering in small spaces.
 We are likely going to see corporations asking for larger spaces for fewer people.
 This will need venues to rethink how to market their event spaces to attract planners, and what new capacities will look like for at least a little bit once we are able to host events again.

 3. Protective measures